 And I’m sure there are “mother wounds” too, but EncouragingDads.com and The Father Effect specifically focus on father wounds.

-I personally know of some men and women who have had difficult relationships with their fathers.
+I personally know of men and women who have had difficult relationships with their fathers.
 Relationships marked with verbal, emotional, and some physical abuse.
 One of them confided in me that they vowed to not repeat the cycle.
 They vowed to love and honor their families and to do “everything opposite” of what their father did.
 They would not repeat their father’s mistakes.

 This person has a healthy, loving relationship with their spouse and kids today.
 But even though they broke the cycle of abuse and prevented their own children from having a father wound, their own father wound remains.
 And it can only be filled with the love of our Heavenly Father, our “Abba.”